 When workflow completes, go to the Inventory tab in the vRealize Orchestrator client.

 In the Google Cloud Platform tree entry, you see a new subtree with your connection name and project ID.
-Unless you already have GCP resources, most of the tree nodes are empty except for the ones available by default in a project.
+Unless you already have Google Cloud resources, most of the tree nodes are empty except for the ones available by default in a project.
 These include Compute Regions/Zones, the default network and firewall rules, and the service account that you created and used to establish the connection from vRealize Orchestrator.

 Authenticating and authorizing users

-You can create more than one connection, each one using different GCP projects and service accounts.
+You can create more than one connection, each one using different Google Cloud projects and service accounts.
 This lets you isolate user and administrator actions by granting specific user groups access to a connection.
 You can specify a different connection for each workflow that's used to create a new resource, and each workflow that operates on an existing resource infers the connection from the project ID where the resource is located.

-Running GCP workflows in vRealize Orchestrator
+Running Google Cloud workflows in vRealize Orchestrator

 Create a Compute Engine instance